 “As an independent study course, I worked under Professor George Leibowitz and developed a forensic social work course for the School of Social Welfare,” McNally said, noting that Leibowitz had just written a book on the subject.
 “I suggested the course for Stony Brook as I was surprised that there was no course for social work students dealing with our legal system, despite the fact that every practicing social worker encounters legal issues and processes throughout their career with so many of their clients.
 I felt strongly that a basic understanding of our legal system and the role of social workers in that system was essential.”

-The course was offered in the fall of 2018 and McNally assisted Professor Leibowitz in teaching it.
+The course was offered in Fall 2018 and McNally assisted Professor Leibowitz in teaching it.

 McNally most enjoys the satisfaction of helping people in dealing with crisis.
 Of his volunteer work, he said, “Just to be there and to listen to them — that’s the first step toward their recovery.”